miracle09110/org_tracker_mobile/README.md

 # org_tracker_mobile

-Mobile app for tracking activities and members in your organization
+simple mobile registration app

+## Getting Started

+This project is a simple org Tracker for activities and members.
+This project relies solely on graphQL APIs

+## Dependencies
+1) GraphQL